 - Not enough exercise.
-Lack of physical activity will decrease appetite.
-Encourage simple exercise, such as going for a walk, gardening or washing dishes.
+A lack of physical activity will decrease appetite.
+Encourage simple exercises, such as going for a walk, gardening or washing dishes.

 - Decreased sense of smell and taste.
 Food may not smell or taste as good as it once did.